Cedro23/saucisse_bot/README.md

 Saucisse_bot is a C# Discord bot based on the Dsharp+ library.

 It is a project I made for fun.
 You can copy the code as much as you want.
-I used it for a while in my Discord server but I found myself lacking in time to continue its development.
+I used it for a while in my Discord server but I found myself lacking in time to continue its development, hence the incomplete documentation (part 4 especially).

 It is a working project with some "work in progress" parts.